samuelgja/ggtype/README.md

 Parameters are validated automatically before your action runs.
 Invalid data throws `ValidationError` with detailed messages.
 Uses AJV for fast, efficient validation.

-### 🔄 Bidirectional RPC
+### 🔄 Bidirectional RPC with Validation

-Server can call client actions (like notifications, UI updates).
+**Server can call client actions** (like notifications, UI updates) with full type safety and validation.
 Client can call server actions.
-Full bidirectional communication with type safety on both sides.
+Full bidirectional communication with automatic validation on both sides - when the server calls a client action, the client's response is validated against the schema, ensuring type safety end-to-end.

 ### 📡 Streaming Support